bcgsc/link_str/README.md

-# link_str
-Analysis scripts developed for genotyping STRs in linked-read data
+# Analysis scripts developed for genotyping STRs in linked-read data